-Function Delegated: This The authority to:- text is provided as a reference only.
-Delegates shall only act in (1) Determine an alternative payment agreement with a person full understanding of the delegated for the payment of rates or service charges (s.6.49); and/or statutory power, inclusive of conditions [see below]. . , (2) grant a concession on Council rates (s.6.47) Otatadama Bassan kaisan in respect of a financial hardship application.
-Statutory Power being Delegated: Local Government Act 1995 Delegated. s.6.49 Agreement as to payment of rates and service charges Power is originally s.6.47 Concession Local Government assigned to: Local Government Statutory Power of Local Government Act 1995 Delegation: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO ŭ Power Delegated to: Chief Executive Officer Council's Conditions on Subject to the Financial Hardship - Collection of Rates and Delegation: Service Charges Policy:- (4) The OFO Letter of for the state of the s (1) The CEO being satisfied that the applicant(s) meet the criteria of experiencing Financial Hardship; (2) Concessions to all or part of the late payment interest incurred (excluding the late payment interest applicable to the Emergency Services Levy), not to exceed \$400; and Emergency derived Early, net to exceed \$ 100, (3) In circumstances where the CEO is satisfied that the applicant(s) meet the criteria of experiencing severe financial hardship due to the COVID-19 pandemic then the following additional assistance applies; (a) A waiver of the \$30-administration fee associated with a payment arrangement; and/or (b) A moratorium on the late payment interest on Council rates and charges.
-(4) The payment arrangement agreed to being on the basis that the total debt outstanding will be extinguished within that the total debt outstanding will be extinguished within three years from the date of the arrangement. and your nom the date of the diffullyonion.
-(5) The status of each approved application to be reviewed every 3 (three) months to monitor the arrangement. - Statutory Power to Sub- Local Government Act 1995 s.5.44 CEO may delegate some powers and duties to other Delegate: employees
+Function Delegated: This text is provided as a reference only.
+Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [see below].
+Statutory Power being Delegated: Power is originally (2) grant a concession on Council rates (s.6.47) in respect of a financial hardship application.
+Local Government Act 1995 s.6.49 Agreement as to payment of rates and service charges s.6.47 Concession Local Government assigned to: Statutory Power of Local Government Act 1995 Delegation: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Subject to the Financial Hardship - Collection of Rates and Service Charges Policy:- The CEO being satisfied that the applicant(s) meet the criteria of experiencing Financial Hardship; Concessions to all or part of the late payment interest incurred (excluding the late payment interest applicable to the Emergency Services Levy), not to exceed \$400; In circumstances where the CEO is satisfied that the applicant(s) meet the criteria of experiencing severe financial hardship due to the COVID-19 pandemic then the following additional assistance applies; (a) A waiver of the \$30 administration fee associated with a payment arrangement; and/or A moratorium on the late payment interest on Council rates and charges.
+(4) The payment arrangement agreed to being on the basis that the total debt outstanding will be extinguished within three years from the date of the arrangement.
+(5) The status of each approved application to be reviewed every 3 (three) months to monitor the arrangement.
+Statutory Power to Sub- Delegate: Local Government Act 1995 s.5.44 CEO may delegate some powers and duties to other employees

-CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation Director Corporate Strategy & Performance Chief Operations Officer CEO's Conditions on Sub-delegation: Subject to the conditions on delegation to the CEO.
-Record Keeping Statement (LGA 1995) s5.46(3) " A person to whom a power or duty is delegated under this Act is to keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty."
+Director Corporate Strategy & Performance Chief Operations Officer Subject to the conditions on delegation to the CEO.
 The full details of the determination to be recorded in the appropriate financial record and rate record.
-Compliance Links City of Wanneroo Financial Hardship - Collection of Rates and Services Charges Policy and Management Procedure Financial Interest Return required - Yes Delegation Administration: Decision Reference 1.
-SCS04-07/20 2.
-CE03-06/21 3.
-4. 6.
+Outy."
+City of Wanneroo Financial Hardship - Collection of Rates and Services Charges Policy and Management Procedure Financial Interest Return required - Yes Delegation Administration: Decision Reference Decision Reference Decision Reference 6.
 7. 8.
 9. 11.
 12. 13.
-14.
+14. Chief Operations Officer Subject to the conditions on dele The full details of the detern appropriate financial record and City of Wanneroo Financial Hard Services Charges Policy and Financial Interest Return require Delegation Administration Decision Reference 6.
+7. 8.

-4.10 Review of Accounting Policy
+CS04-06/23 Review of Accounting Policy